A Private “Vegitecture” Tour of Jardí Tarradellas, Barcelona’s Tallest Residential Vertical Garden

 Easy Planting, Easy Maintenance

-Interior access to the garden distinguishes this design from that of other green walls whose planting and maintenance must be facilitated from the exterior requiring elevated platforms (like window washers use) making access difficult and potentially dangerous, and increasing labor costs.
-At Terradellas, maintenance teams easily reach the modular planted platforms via the interior stairway and can transport materials up using an integrated internal pulley system.
+Interior access to the garden distinguishes this design from other green walls whose planting and maintenance must be facilitated from the exterior, requiring elevated platforms (like window washers use), making access difficult and potentially dangerous, and increasing labor costs.
+At Terradellas, maintenance teams can easily reach the modular planted platforms via the interior stairway and raise materials and plants using an integrated internal pulley system.

 A New Urban Ecosystem

-The towering vertical garden, maintained by the city’s Department of Parks and Gardens, not only beautifies this once bleak city corner between Carrer Berlín and Carrer Marquès de Sentmenat, but it has also created a new ecosystem.
+The towering vertical garden, maintained by the city’s Department of Parks and Gardens, beautifies this once-bleak city corner between Carrer Berlín and Carrer Marquès de Sentmenat and has created a new ecosystem.

-Tarradellas also provides a natural habitat for a variety of urban wildlife, including bats and eight types of birds, encouraging colonization within its structure.
-From the interior, we were able to view the bird and bat houses, designed by renowned Catalonian green wall expert, Alex Puig.
+The Tarradellas garden also provides a natural habitat for a variety of urban wildlife, including bats and eight types of birds, encouraging colonization within its structure.
+From the interior, we were able to view the bird and bat houses designed by renowned Catalonian green wall expert Alex Puig.
 (Stay tuned for the upcoming feature on my visit to Alex Puig’s Girona nursery and studio, where I participated in an impromptu sustainable design colloquium.)

-Even in the generally unseen interior, there were little surprises, unexpected private statements we nearly overlooked, like the little inconspicuously placed bird sculptures perched here and there amid the structure’s metal grid.
+Even in the generally unseen interior, we nearly overlooked little surprises and unexpected private statements, like the little inconspicuously placed bird sculptures perched here and there amid the structure’s metal grid.

-Unless otherwise notes, all photos by Robin Plaskoff Horton for Urban Gardens.
+Unless otherwise noted, all photos by Robin Plaskoff Horton for Urban Gardens.
 Subject to copyright.

 ——-